The children's flu vaccine is offered as a yearly nasal spray to young children to help protect them against flu.

 If you're not sure, check with the school immunisation team, the nurse or GP at your surgery, or a specialist.

 Flu is a very common infection in babies and children.
 It can be very unpleasant for them.

-Children with flu have the same symptoms as adults – including fever, chills, aching muscles, headache, stuffy nose, dry cough and a sore throat lasting up to a week.
+Children with flu have the same symptoms as adults, including a high temperature, chills, aching muscles, a headache, a stuffy nose, a dry cough and a sore throat lasting up to a week.

 They may need hospital treatment, and very occasionally a child may die from flu.

-In fact, healthy children under the age of five are more likely to have to be admitted to hospital with flu than any other age group.
+In fact, healthy children under the age of 5 are more likely to have to be admitted to hospital with flu than any other age group.

 How safe is the flu vaccine for children?

 The flu vaccine for children has a good safety record.
-In the UK, millions of children have been vaccinated safely and successfully.
+Millions of children in the UK have been vaccinated safely and successfully.

 How does the children's flu vaccine work?